The love that we came to know

 - But Now I Must Go: Kira was sent to Earth just to inspire Xanadu's creation, but she has to leave Sonny the night before the opening despite her feelings for him.
 Sonny refuses to give up on her and tracks her to her realm, but her father Zeus refuses to listen to his pleas to let her come back to him.
 It takes Kira singing about her true love to persuade Zeus to allow her to come back to Sonny for "a moment, or maybe forever", but since he can't tell mortal time, it's still a matter of time before Kira has to leave Earth again.

 - Camp: This movie has been described as unintentional early '80s John Waters.
+The musical plays into the camp on purpose and lampshades the film's issues, along with the '80s and musical theater in general.

 - Chick Magnet: Just about every woman Sonny meets, save for his two female coworkers, instantly become smitten with him.
 And though this never strays into Even the Guys Want Him, Sonny meets multiple men who try to introduce him to their daughters.
 Heck, the overall main plot of the film is about how Sonny's wiles manage to win over a literal Muse of Olympus.